 Hovering on the lock icon will show a pop-up with door-specific icons and sensor details.

-If the rack has sensors on both sides, then the lock icon and pop-up text will be displayed for both sides.
+If the rack has sensors on both sides, then the lock icon and pop-up text will be displayed on both sides.

 If the rack has partial sensors on either side, then the lock icon will reflect the rack security status but the missing sensors will be listed as “Unknown”.